After tragedy strikes a Johnston County family, community responds with money for medical bills

 The fundraiser for medical bills surpassed its $7,000 goal early Saturday afternoon, less than 24 hours after it began.
 It had been shared more than 850 times on Facebook.

-"We cannot express the gratitude we feel right now as we have reached our goal in less than 24 hours!" said a GoFundMe post by Joey Pridgen said.
+"We cannot express the gratitude we feel right now as we have reached our goal in less than 24 hours!" said a GoFundMe post by Joey Pridgen.
 "What a great community we have."

 "This is what it means to come together and rally for our neighbors!" the post continued.
 "Let’s keep this going everybody, please keep sharing and posting!
 There’s a family out there suffering an unimaginable loss and this could be (peace) of mind for them all as they continue through this process!"